pavolgaj/OCFit/README.md

 ![](https://img.shields.io/github/issues/pavolgaj/ocfit.svg?style=flat)
 ![](https://img.shields.io/github/issues-closed/pavolgaj/ocfit.svg?style=flat)

+__WARNING: This version is under development!
+Please, use version from master branch.__

 __IMPORTANT NOTE: E-mail address given in a paper is not working!
 If you want to contact me, use my new address `pavol (dot) gajdos (at) upjs (dot) sk` or create new issue here on GitHub.__